cartant/rxjs-report-usage/README.md

 This script within this package collects anonymous API usage statistics and reports them to the RxJS core team.

 When run inside a project, the script locates all JavaScript and TypeScript files - except for those in the `node_modules` directory - and parses them with Babel.
-The parsed code is searched for `import` statements and `require` calls that consume RxJS and a usage count is recorded for each consumed RxJS API.
+The parsed code is searched for `import` statements and `require` calls that consume `rxjs` and a usage count is recorded for each consumed RxJS API.

-The script also searches for RxJS and TypeScript packages within `node_modules` and reports their versions.
+The script also locates any `rxjs` and `typescript` packages within `node_modules` and reports their versions.
 The versions of other packages are **not included** in the report.

 The anonymous statistics that are collected look like this: